agalea91/alexgalea.ca-react/README.md

 # [alexgalea.ca](https://alexgalea.ca/)

+### This is a failed implementation of react-static dynamic importing
+I wanted to read from a config file and use it to dynamically generate pages on my site.
+I could not get it working for some reason... :(

+## Master branch README at fork:

 Use only YARN for this project, not NPM!

 If project breaks, run `react-static create` and use the `basic` template as a starting point.
 Then run the following to add packages: